Universal Islands of Adventure

 Additional Details

-- Location: Universal Islands of Adventure is part of Universal Orlando Resort at 6000 Universal Blvd, Orlando, FL 32819.
+- Location: Universal Islands of Adventure is part of Universal Orlando Resort in Orlando, Florida, near Universal CityWalk and the resort’s parking garages.

-- Hours of Operation: Park hours vary by date, season, and special events.
-Check the official Universal Orlando calendar before your visit for the latest schedule.
+- Hours: Park hours vary by date, season, and special events, so visitors should check the official Universal Orlando calendar before arriving.

 Why Visit Universal Islands of Adventure?

-Universal Islands of Adventure delivers one of Florida’s most immersive and high-energy theme park experiences, combining world-class thrill rides, richly detailed themed lands, and popular franchises like Marvel, Jurassic Park, and The Wizarding World of Harry Potter into a single destination.
-Visitors can move from intense roller coasters and water rides to family-friendly attractions and cinematic storytelling, all within environments designed to feel like stepping directly into different worlds.
-Its mix of cutting-edge rides, strong theming, and variety for all age groups makes it a must-visit park for both thrill seekers and families looking for a full day of entertainment in the heart of Orlando’s theme park corridor.
+Universal Islands of Adventure delivers one of Florida’s most immersive and high-energy theme park experiences, combining major thrill rides, richly detailed themed lands, and popular franchises like Marvel, Jurassic Park, and The Wizarding World of Harry Potter into a single destination.
+Visitors can move from intense coasters and splash rides to family attractions and cinematic storytelling, all within environments designed to feel like stepping directly into different worlds.
+Its mix of high-profile rides, strong theming, and variety for different age groups makes it one of the standout parks in the Orlando area.

 For more information visit: Universal Orlando Resort – Islands of Adventure